-A GTFS feed is composed of a series of text files collected in a ZIP file.
-Each file models a particular aspect of transit information: stops, routes, trips, and other schedule data.
-The details of each file are defined in the GTFS reference.
+A GTFS feed, which contains static transit information, is composed of a number of text (.txt) files that are contained in a single ZIP file.
+Each file describes a particular aspect of transit information: stops, routes, trips, fares, etc. For more information about each file, consult the GTFS reference.

 There are a number of mailing lists that can be good resources when you have questions about public transit data, software, formats like GTFS and GTFS-realtime, and other issues: